Customer Service Assistant

 Applications must be submitted online via the British Council Jobs Portal.
 Please note that we do not accept CVs.

-The closing date for applications is Sunday 1 July 2018.
-Only short-listed candidates will be contacted for interviews (to be held in English in the week commencing 9 July 2018).
+The closing date for applications is Wednesday 7 November 2018.
+Only short-listed candidates will be contacted for interviews.
 If you have any questions about the working conditions and the requirements of the job please write to Plamena Bozhinova, Customer Service Coordinator, at email@example.com

 The British Council is committed to a policy of equal opportunity and welcomes applicants from all sections of the community.
 We work to ensure that people are not unjustifiably discriminated against on the basis of age, disability, ethnicity, gender, religion or belief, sexual orientation or any other irrelevant grounds.
 We guarantee an interview to disabled candidates who meet the essential criteria.